 - Resources and recruitment materials about graduate school at the University of Michigan for faculty, staff and advanced graduate students about effective recruiting activities and for distribution at recruiting events.

 - The holistic review of applications is a central component in an effective recruiting strategy.

 - Workshops for potential applicants about the nature of graduate school, the application process, and how to fund graduate education.
-Contact Graduate Student Success if you’d like to arrange for an outreach session.
+Contact us if you’d like to arrange for an outreach session.

 Collaborative Efforts and Affiliations with National Organizations